vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 - VMware NSX-T Data Center Networking.
 - vSphere Networking (VDS) with NSX Advanced Load Balancer.

-**Note:** The scope of this document is limited to VMware NSX-T Data Center Networking with NSX Advanced Load Balancer.
+>**Note** The scope of this document is limited to VMware NSX-T Data Center Networking with NSX Advanced Load Balancer.

 ## Tanzu Kubernetes Grid on NSX-T Networking with NSX Advanced Load Balancer